-Testa Properties Limited (the 'Company') together with its subsidiaries, are involved in the sale of food and beverages operating under the franchise names of Cibo Pizzeria, French Affaire, BeefBar and Rosso Pomodoro.
-The Group includes a subsidiary that owns property to be leased to third parties and another subsidiary whose primary objective is to act as a financial intermediary to related companies forming part of the Group.
+Testa Properties Limited (the 'Company') together with its subsidiaries, are involved in the sale of food and beverages operating under the franchise names of Cibo Pizzeria, French Affaire, Beefbar and Rosso Pomodoro.
+The Group includes a subsidiary that is involved in the operation of the restaurants and cafeteria and another subsidiary whose primary objective is to act as a financial intermediary to related companies forming part of the Group.